Sprinter AWD Foundation Build-what does a great basic build look like for a family?

 We found a 2023 low mile AWD Sprinter 144" Crew Van at a fair price from a local solar business for sale that had a great service history and was in decent condition.
 These are very difficult to find at a fair prices.
 Only 2023 and newer Sprinters with a 4cyl HO engine can use B20 Biodiesel.
 This is very important living in California because almost all of the diesel gas stations only carry this fuel now and the older Sprinters cannot use this on a regular basis.
 The 2023+ Sprinters can use both B20 biodiesel and regular low sulfur diesel so they are "future proof" for fuel.

 The van was in excellent mechanical shape and had regular service, but was used as a work truck for this solar company so it needed a bit refurbishing on the cosmetic end, it was a work truck, its a big reason we got a fair price on it.
-We had some dents taken out, refurbished some interior panels, replaced a few plastic panels due to scratches, and was able to get it back to looking really nice inside and out.
-The outside paint itself was in excellent condition.
-A bit of work and $ but the savings was considerable compared to new...tens of thousands of dollars.
+We had some dents taken out (door dents, no painting), refurbished/replaced some scratched interior panels, and got it back close to like new shape w looking really nice inside and out.
+The outside paint itself was in excellent condition and just needed some clay/ceramic/buffing.
+A bit of work and $ but the savings was considerable compared to new...tens of thousands of dollars which enables this van to get in a very specific price point...under $100k.
+Try finding a used crew that is 2023+ like this for cheap that is not thrashed, has low miles, and still under factory warranty...nearly impossible.

 Tires and paint the wheels.
 To save money we just painted them by hand, this makes it easy to touch up in the future and really helps transform the van itself.
 The van has OEM alloy wheels why change them?
 They look great and this saves thousands.

-New Falken Wild Peak Tires INCLUDING spare, great tire, very good mileage wear as well and quiet
+New Falken Wild Peak Tires INCLUDING spare, great tire, very good mileage wear as well and quiet.
+This really improves off road and snow traction, but a want not a must have.

 Painted the wheels, some wheel paint really made the wheels look much better

-Already making the van look a million times better.
+Already making the van look a million times better after many hours of reconditioning.
+No painting was needed, just some simple minor dent repair and paint reconditioning to get it like new.
 Will be adding some Aluminess Touring steps soon to make it very easy to get in, they are BO for the moment.
+It now looks and feels like new again.
+Steps-a want not a must have

-Installed a Max Air fan with remote and 250w of solar on the factory rails as well.
+Installed a Max Air fan with remote and 200w of solar on the factory rails as well.
 We do this before beginning the interior and this needs to be done when the headliner is out.
+Must have

 LETS MAKE IT QUIET, I HATE A LOUD VAN